 Find products that match your dog’s needs

-3-6 weeks: When a puppy is this young, ideally its mother should feed it.
+When a puppy is this young, ideally its mother should feed it.
 So, if the mother of your pup is around, you do not need to worry about its meals.
 However, if the puppy’s mother is not around, there are substitutes for its food.
 Puppies so young are usually fed milk with the help of a dropper or a sipper bottle.
 Consult your vet to know the right amount of milk your puppy needs every day.

-6-12 weeks: A 6–12-week-old puppy must be fed food specially formulated to meet the nutritional needs of a growing dog.
+A 6–12-week-old puppy must be fed food specially formulated to meet the nutritional needs of a growing dog.
 Your pup must be fed 4 times a day at this age.
 If your pup is a large breed, feed it unmoistened dry food when it turns around 10 weeks old.
 If you have a small dog breed, start doing the same once it turns 12-13 weeks old.

-6-12 months: Start feeding your puppy twice every day once it turns 6-12 weeks old.
+Start feeding your puppy twice every day once it turns 6-12 weeks old.
 If you decide to neuter or spay your pup, its energy requirement will decrease post the procedure.
 After the procedure, you can switch to adult dog food!
 Small breed dogs can switch to adult food at 7-9 months old and bigger breed dogs at 13-14 months old.

-After a year: After your puppy has turned a year old, you can feed it two-half portions.
+After your puppy has turned a year old, you can feed it two-half portions.
 You can also consult your vet to make sure you are providing your pooch with all the nutrition it needs.

 There is no set puppy food guide that works for all dogs.
 Every dog is different and has its own individual needs.
 For instance, a small breed dog cannot stomach portion sizes of a large breed dog even if they are of the same age.
 In fact, two dogs of the same breed may need different portion sizes because of factors such as metabolism, energy levels, medical history, and more.
 If you notice that your dog is not finishing its food, maybe it's time to change the portion size since you might be serving it too much food.
 If you give your dog treats throughout the day, factoring that into its meal plan is also important.

-The best way to take care of your dog’s nutritional needs is to consult a vet.
+The best way to take of your dog’s nutritional needs is to consult a vet.
 A vet can advise you on portion sizes and food content for your dog that will suit its bodily needs.

 Ensure that your furry friend receives the correct nutrition with PEDIGREE at every stage of life.
 Take a look at our comprehensive puppy feeding chart: